amirfarimani/DSI_Team_Project_Bank_Marketing/README.md

 **Objective**

-The goal is to develop a classification model capable of accurately predicting whether a customer will subscribe.
+The goal is to develop a classification model capable of accurately predicting whether a customer will subscribe a term deposit.
 The model will analyze various factors such as:

 1. Demographic Variables: Age, gender, location, and income level.
 2. Financial Variables: Account balances, average transaction values, and product holdings.